Metformin before cardiac cath

 Usage: Metformin is typically taken orally in the form of a tablet, usually once or twice daily with meals.
 It is important to follow the prescribed dosing regimen and monitor blood sugar levels regularly while taking this medication.

-See also When to take metformin for diabetes
+See also Metformin for pre diabetes

 Overall, Metformin plays a crucial role in the management of type 2 diabetes and is considered a first-line treatment option by healthcare professionals due to its effectiveness and safety profile.